streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     Required configuration | Description | Example value
     |---|---|---
-    `managedLedgerOffloadDriver` | Offloader driver name, which is case-insensitive. <br><br>Note: there is a third driver type, s3, which is identical to aws-s3, though it requires that you specify an endpoint URL using `s3ManagedLedgerOffloadServiceEndpoint`.
+    `managedLedgerOffloadDriver` | Offloader driver name, which is case-insensitive. <br><br>**Note**: there is a third driver type, s3, which is identical to aws-s3, though it requires that you specify an endpoint URL using `s3ManagedLedgerOffloadServiceEndpoint`.
 This is useful if using an s3 compatible data store other than AWS S3. | aws-s3
-    `offloadersDirectory` | Offloader directory. | offloaders
+    `offloadersDirectory` | Offloader directory | offloaders
-    `s3ManagedLedgerOffloadBucket` | Bucket. | pulsar-topic-offload
+    `s3ManagedLedgerOffloadBucket` | Bucket | pulsar-topic-offload
-    `s3ManagedLedgerOffloadRegion` | Bucket region. | eu-west-3

 - **Optional** configurations are as below.

     Optional | Description | Example value
     |---|---|---
+    `s3ManagedLedgerOffloadRegion` | Bucket region | eu-west-3
-    `s3ManagedLedgerOffloadReadBufferSizeInBytes`|Size of block read.|1 MB
+    `s3ManagedLedgerOffloadReadBufferSizeInBytes`|Size of block read|1 MB
-    `s3ManagedLedgerOffloadMaxBlockSizeInBytes`|Size of block write.|64 MB
+    `s3ManagedLedgerOffloadMaxBlockSizeInBytes`|Size of block write|64 MB
-    `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic.<br><br>Note: it is not recommended that you set this configuration in the product environment.|2
+    `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|2
-    `managedLedgerMaxEntriesPerLedger`|Max number of entries to append to a ledger before triggering a rollover.<br><br>Note: it is not recommended that you set this configuration in the product environment.|5000
+    `managedLedgerMaxEntriesPerLedger`|Max number of entries to append to a ledger before triggering a rollover.<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|5000

 ### Bucket (required)